The Citadel Bulldogs: Women's soccer

-The women's soccer team was established in 2001, and is currently coached by Ciaran Traquair.
+The women's soccer team was established in 2001 and is currently coached by Ciaran Traquair.
 The team plays its home games at WLI Field.

 Volleyball

 The volleyball team was the first women's team sport sponsored by The Citadel, established in 1998, shortly after the integration of women into the Corps of Cadets in 1996.
 The team is currently led by Dave Zelenock and competes in McAlister Field House.
+The Bulldogs won the 2021 SoCon Tournament and appeared in the 2021 NCAA Division I women's volleyball tournament (their first title in a women's sport) and also won the 2023 SoCon regular season title after starting the season 23–0.

 Wrestling

 The Citadel Bulldogs wrestling team has claimed Southern Conference championships in 1967 and 2004, and have 4 All-Americans, with 2 from the 2013 squad.
 They are currently coached by Ryan LeBlanc.
 Vandiver Hall is the practice facility on campus for the wrestling team, while the McAlister Field House hosts home dual meets and tournaments, also located on campus.